narinzar/Google-colab-from-VScode/README.md

 - Select Change runtime type.
 - Choose GPU (A100 preferred) under Hardware accelerator.

+# Note: Step 2 through 5 only required the first time
 ---
 ### 2. Install Cloudflare CLI on Windows
 Run the following command in PowerShell: